 Structure, Function and metabolism of carbohydrates, Proteins, Lipids and nucleic acids, Regulation and integration of metabolism, Introductory Medical Biochemistry.
-Course assessment: In-course 30%.
-End semester 70%

-AH1201 General Pathology
+AH 1201 General Pathology

-Introduction to pathological mechanisms common to all tissue-cell pathology, Processes of cell injury, Cellular adaptations to injury, Inflammation and repair, Circulatory disturbances, Immunopathology, Neoplasia and genetic basis of diseases
+Introduction to pathological mechanisms common to all tissue-cell pathology, Processes of cell injury, Cellular adaptations to injury, Inflammation and repair, Circulatory disturbances, Immunopathology, Neoplasia and genetic basis of diseases.